WillPeyer/SkySkirmish/README.md

 ## Developers

-Sky Skirmish was developed by Will Peyer, and Noah Rubin.
+Sky Skirmish was developed by Will Peyer, and Noah Rubin. (@mflzo)